 The Ohio Heritage Fellowship program nomination form is NOT part of OLGA.
 The nomination form is available online at:

 Although the OAC does not accept draft nominations, we will answer any questions you have about your nomination prior to the deadline.
 Applicants must be sure to submit their nomination electronically by 5 p.m. on the final deadline date.
 If the nomination is not officially submitted electronically, it will not be accepted.
 Nominations remain active for three years and will be reviewed annually.
 Information may be added to a nomination during this three-year period.

 To complete a nomination for this program, all nominators must submit one complete set of support materials to the OAC, along with discipline-specific work samples.
 Nominations that do not include support materials will not be accepted.
 All support materials should represent the folk or traditional art form of the nominee.

 Support materials should include:

 - Three or more letters of support for the nominee.
 Letters of support should be from community members who are knowledgeable about the traditional art form.

 - Work Samples.
-Submit samples of work (e.g., DVDs, videotapes, cassettes, audio CDs, digital CDs, color slides or photographs) that demonstrate artistic quality and technical ability.
+Submit samples of work (e.g., DVDs, videotapes, cassettes, audio CDs, CD-ROMs, color slides or photographs) that demonstrate artistic quality and technical ability.
 This enables the selection panel to evaluate nominees.
 These samples may be submitted together on a single disk or tape or they may be submitted separately.
 Panelists may review some or all of submitted material.
 All audiovisual work samples must be accompanied by a cover sheet for work samples.
 Work samples that do not adhere to the Guidelines will not be reviewed.